laforcem/homelab/README.md

 ### Public services

-Other services are intended to be publicly-available and hosted on a generally available server.
+Other services are intended to be public and hosted on a generally available server.
 All these services are oriented around [Traefik](/traefik/), which functions as a reverse proxy that routes HTTP requests to their corresponding service.

 - [Traefik](/traefik/) (includes test app `whoami`)